rbaumbach/JumperCables/README.md

 ## Future Goals

+- Make it 100% automated!
+Currently the scripts require usernames, passwords and login credentials throughout the execution.
 - To strip out all "hardcoded" values and create a config file to make these scripts more generic.
 - Make scripts less destructive so that if they are run on a machine that isn't bare bones they don't overwrite existing configurations.